 This town has a friendly population of about 7,277.
 Retirees generally love living in this quiet and serene community that has lots of grocery stores and plenty of good eat all within a short distance from home.

 - Canoeing, kayaking and other water activities

 - Elsa’s Corner Cantina a Mexican restaurant

 - Sweet Arrow Reserve a nature park with guided tours

 - Sugarcreek Bird Farm

 Centerville, Ohio, offers some of the best suburban living in this eclectic state.
 The city has a robust population of around 23,770, and the neighborhoods are safe, welcoming and nice for families and retirees alike.

-The public schools in this area have consistent high marks, and there are lots of specialty shops, scrumptious dining venues and the Renaissance Festival here draws many interested in history.
+The public schools in this area have consistent high marks, and there are lots of scrumptious dining venues and the Renaissance Festival here draws many interested in history.
 This city is considered a main suburb of Metro Dayton

 - Renaissance and other festivals